isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

     ]
 }
 ```
-for the ping examaple, you may get something like this as repsonse:
+For the ping example, you may get something like this as repsonse:

 ```
 {